-Communicating this information at the start of the evaluation period will set the stage for a strong response rate in your class and for BCC as a whole.
+Communicating this information at the start of the evaluation period will set the stage for a strong response rate in your class.

 How is faculty alerted to the open and close of the evaluation period?

-Like our students, the faculty receives email reminders that are sent to their Bergen email.
-(In fact, the emails to students and faculty are sent simultaneously and faculty can expect up to six (6) email reminders during the evaluation period.)
-The email content varies, however the first will serve as an alert that the evaluations are available to students and come with complete instructions on how to promote the on-line evaluations.
-Subsequent email reminders provide tips on how to encourage completion of the evaluations and others with progress reports and student completion rates.
-Also like the student emails, the From line of the faculty emails will read, Bergen Course Evaluations.
-In short, look to your Bergen email for information about the open and close of the evaluation period.
+Faculty receives email reminders that are sent to their Bergen email.
+Emails to students and faculty are sent simultaneously.
+The email subject line and content varies, however the first will serve as an alert that the evaluations are available to students and come with instructions on how to promote the on-line evaluations.
+Subsequent email reminders provide tips on how to encourage completion of the evaluations along with progress reports and student completion rates.
+The From line of the faculty emails will read, Bergen Course Evaluations.
+Check your Bergen email for information about the open and close of the evaluation period.

 What suggestions do you have for increasing response rates?